 There are some probable health risks by cooking with hard anodized aluminum cookware.
 The aluminum is used in the hard anodized cookware.
 This is the most plenty of metal component which is found in the air, water, and soil.
-However, manufacturers who used anodized aluminum on the pots and pans claim that it is safe for humans.
+However, manufacturers who used anodized aluminum on pots and pans claim that it is safe for humans.
 They also claim that anodized aluminum leached a small amount of aluminum that’s not harmful to the human body.

 The Centers for Disease Control has noted that the average adult consumes 7 to 9 milligrams of aluminum in food due to aluminum mixtures added during processing.
 But too much aluminum can be poisonous and can cause harmful diseases such as anemia, bone deterioration, memory loss, and diminished kidney and liver function.
 Another concern about this cookware is its non-stick coating.

 Nowadays, almost all the hard-anodized cookware comes with a non-stick coating surface which is from PTFE (brand name is Teflon).
-The non-stick coating surface could be harmful when it is scratched or exposed to the high heat.
+The non-stick coating surface could be harmful when it is scratched or exposed to high heat.
 So that it is not recommended to use on high heat temperature.
-It is suitable at low to medium temperature and it’s better to avoid the use of the induction.
+It is suitable at low to medium temperature and it’s better to avoid the use of induction.

 Also Check: Hard Anodized Vs Stainless Steel

 Even though people often uncomfortable using this cookware because of some concerns that it could be harmful.
 There is not any eventual scientific research which proves that the anodized aluminum is not safe for humans.
 Although some cheap grade aluminum cookware which does not use anodized aluminum which can react with acidic foods.